yozlet/stretchy/README.md

 query = query.range(:rating, min: 3, max: 5)
              .range(:released, min: Time.now - 60*60*24*100)
              .range(:quantity, max: 100, exclusive: true)
+             .range(:awesomeness, min: 89, max: 100, exclusive_min: true)
 ```

 Only documents with the specified field, and within the specified range match.
 You can also pass in dates and times as ranges.
 While you could pass a normal ruby `Range` object to `.where`, this allows you to specify only a minimum or only a maximum.
-Range filters are inclusive by default, but you can also pass `:exclusive`, `:exclusive_min`, or `:exclusive_max`.
+Range filters are inclusive by default, but you can also pass `:exclusive`, `:exclusive_min`, or `:exclusive_max`, which are flags declaring either or both of the `min` & `max` parameters to be exclusive.

 ### <a id="geo-distance"></a>Geo Distance